efvincent/aoc2022/README.md

 ```haskell
 let ([v1] = [exp1]; ... [vn] = [expn]) in [exp]
 ```
 It allows you to bind one or more expressions `exp1..expn` to a variables `v1..vn`, and then use those bound variables in the final expression `exp`.
-During the desugaring phase, Haskell will effectively substitute (inline) the bound expressions into the final expression, so this construct is computationally free.
+During an early phase of compilation, Haskell (more accurately, GHC, the defacto Haskell compiler) will _effectively_ substitute the bound expressions into the final expression, so this construct is computationally free.
 It does allow you to simplify the expression and make it easier to understand.

 In this case, use the `let` construct to bind `xs` to a list of integers `[Int]`.
 We'll take a look at how we get that list of integers, but first a couple of Haskell basics.